ecmwf/metview-docs/docs/api/functions/select.rst

             g = fs["pv320K"]

     For **wind** data the [] operator not only extracts the wind components but pair them up properly so that they could be directly plotted.
-For plotting wind fields a u wind field must always be followed by a v wind field in the given :class:`Fieldset`.
+For wind plotting a U wind field must always be followed by a V wind field in the given :class:`Fieldset`.

       .. note::